Intermediate Value Theorem Worksheet

 Explore finding local and absolute extrema of functions using derivatives in this Grade 11 Calculus worksheet.

-Calculus Optimization Worksheet
+AP Calculus Foundations Worksheet